chaoss/wg-evolution/metrics/Reviews.md

 * Volume of changes proposed to a project.

-    Proposals are a proxy for the activity in a project.
+    Reviews are a proxy for the activity in a project.
-    By counting proposals to change code in the set of repositories corresponding to a project, you can have an idea of the overall activity in proposing changes to that project.
+    By counting reviews to code changes in the set of repositories corresponding to a project, you can have an idea of the overall activity in reviewing changes to that project.
     Of course, this metric is not the only one that should be used to track volume of coding activity.